EntwistleOx/EntwistleOx/README.md

-## 👾 Hi, my name is Juan Díaz
+## 👾 Hi, my name is Juan Díaz Ortega

-✨ I'm a Web Developer located in Santiago, Chile, and I like to build things with Javascript from back to front.
+✨ I'm a Fullstack Developer located in Santiago, Chile, and I like to build things with Javascript from back to front.
 I'm a curious and self-taught guy passionate about web technologies, always working on improve my skills ✨

 ## 🤘 I'm currenlty in these challenges